Horsham Park should be an ‘integral part’ of the town centre in ten years' time, a retail chief has said.

 This view was echoed by County Times readers.
 In a poll on Facebook 71 per cent voted in favour of having more specialist shops whereas only 29 per cent wanted more leisure facilities.

-The Horsham Town Centre Vision Statement backed this up.
+The Horsham District Planning Framework backed this up.
 According to the report it hopes Horsham will become a ‘distinctive high quality experience’.

 Councillor Burgess added: “One of the things we really want to do is make sure that there’s a good range, a total range of shops.